thesandlord/kubernetes-workshop/README.md

 At this stage, you have created a Deployment with one Pod, and a Service with an extrnal load balancer that will send traffic to that pod.

-You can see the extrnal IP address for the service with this command:
+You can see the extrnal IP address for the service with this command.
+It might take a few minutes to get the extrnal IP address:

 `kubectl get svc`